 Discover where it all began with churches in the Pilgrim Roots region and the remarkable stories of those who went on to sail with the Mayflower in 1620.
 Bassetlaw District Council has created a series of videos bringing these churches’ stories to life.
 Visit the YouTube channel to watch them online.

-Learn more about the history below, or for more information about the Mayflower400 project please visit the Mayflower 400 website.
+Learn more about the history below.
+The Pilgrims Trail is also available to download, bringing together all the key sites across the Pilgrim Roots region associated with the Separatists’ story.
 You can also download the Mayflower 400 app where you can enjoy free, self-guided walks and driving tours of each of the villages, towns and cities connected to the Mayflower.